 In theory, yes, you can make this gluten free cheesecake recipe without using eggs.
 However, you need to choose your egg replacer carefully, as most will alter the texture of the cheesecake batter or won't hold the structure as well as actual eggs.
 That's why most recipes for egg free cheesecake are no-bake cheesecakes.

-You just cut a pumpkin in half, scoop out the seeds (you can roast those separately as a yummy snack), pierce the skin a few times with a fork and bake, face down, on a lined baking sheet at about 375°F. Bake in the oven until the flesh is tender, then scoop out the flesh and puree it.
+Yes, you can use real pumpkin puree.
+Cut a pumpkin in half, scoop out the seeds, pierce the skin a few times with a fork and bake, face down, on a lined baking sheet at about 375ยฐF.
+Bake in the oven until the flesh is tender, about 1 hour.
+Scoop out the flesh and puree it.
 If your puree seems at all watery, drain off the excess liquid first.

-Yes, you can make this strong contender for the best gluten free cheesecake ever into individual cheese cakes.
-The only difference is that you'd have to cut the baking time by quite a lot.
-You'd assemble the ingredients into single-serve ramekins and then bake at the same temperature as the larger cheesecake, but you'd have to keep a close eye and potentially cut the baking time in half or less.
+Yes.
+Assemble the ingredients into single-serve ramekins and then bake at the same temperature as the larger cheesecake, but you'd have to keep a close eye and potentially cut the baking time in half or less.

-Easy Gluten Free Pumpkin Cheesecake Recipe
+Gluten Free Pumpkin Cheesecake Recipe

 Equipment